- slide 1 of 8

 Benefits for Google Schools

-The benefits of becoming a Google Apps for Education school are numerous, but some of the most important ones include the ability for staff and students to have access to their email and files and home and at school.
+The benefits of becoming a Google Apps for Education school are numerous, but some of the most important ones include the ability for staff and students to have access to their email and files at home and at school.
 This, in theory, could eliminate the need for flash drives, mislaid work, and so forth.
 It is also, undeniably, a great collaboration tool that can be used to enhance communication between staff and students.
 It provides an instant and reliable file backup system to the cloud, and, perhaps most importantly, it is free!

 Some educators have reservations over privacy and security, and rightly so, but Google does take this seriously and addresses many concerns in this helpful FAQ.
 But, even with this in mind, the benefits of a Google Apps domain for your school or district are clear to see.
 It can be managed the way you want it, and it has countless opportunities to enhance teaching and learning in the classroom.